 The focus of this unit is on business growth and the challenges faced by businesses expanding at a national level.
 The unit explores issues in the business environment, including the importance of intellectual property in protecting business ideas.
 The unit addresses the significance of employee motivation and the development of a business plan in the overall success of expansion.

 Paired unit combination - GTBME

-Assessment types for both Units:

 Business Research 40%

-Response 45%

 Externally set task 15%

 Minimum 'C' Grade in the Year 11 Business Management and Enterprise General course.

 Skills acquired will be very useful for running your own small business.